ay-lab/dcHiC/docs/index.md

 # dcHiC HTML Demo Page

 dcHiC contains a built-in utility to create beautiful, standalone HTML files to visualize compartments and other data.
 See examples from the paper below, or build your own with this [tutorial](https://github.com/ay-lab/dcHiC/wiki/Mice-Neural-Differentiation-Tutorial).
 Four examples are included here.
+Do note: these will take a while to load, depending on their size & user internet connection.

 ## HOMER vs dcHiC